-- Interpretation of the seasonal weather predictions such as the El Nino, La Nina and Southern Oscillation Index. - Understanding the unique features of each site including application of physical reduction controls such as runnelling or filling/excluding a site. - Surveillance of larvae sites pre/post treatment, effective application of larvicide including chemical rotation to reduce resistance. - Monitoring adult mosquito populations by officers and through the DOH trapping program. - Monitoring the RRV/BFV isolates through the DOH virus detection data. - Review the Mosquito Management Plan annually as new data is collected and before Council every 5 years. - Strategically review the mosquito management budget prior to each financial year. - Becoming part of the South Metropolitan Contiguous Local Authorities Group (CLAG).
+- Interpretation of the seasonal weather predictions such as the El Nino, La Nina and Southern Oscillation Index. - Understanding the unique features of each site including application of physical reduction controls such as runnelling or filling/excluding a site. - Surveillance of larvae sites pre/post treatment, effective application of larvicide including chemical rotation to reduce resistance. - Monitoring adult mosquito populations by officers and through the DOH trapping program. - Monitoring the RRV/BFV isolates through the DOH virus detection data. - Review the Mosquito Management Plan annually as new data is collected and before Council every 5 years. - Strategically review the mosquito management budget prior to each financial year. - · Becoming part of the South Metropolitan Contiguous Local Authorities Group (CLAG).

-4.0 Budget and resource requirements
+4.0 Budget and Resource Requirements

-The integration of the Shire into the South Metro CLAG allows access to State funding, with 50% subsidies available for chemical treatments and 100% subsidies for helicopter application (if required).
+The integration of the Shire into the South Metro CLAG allows access to State funding, with 50% subsidies available for chemical treatments.
 This is formalised through a Memorandum of Understanding (MoU), and it is acknowledged that the CLAG funding is critical for the delivery of an effective mosquito control program.